 Luisa has had a Medical Department since its second year in business (1994) – it was its first clearly defined department.
-Project manager Marge (email@example.com) works with clients from Estonia and abroad, including hospitals, universities, and pharmaceutical companies.
+Head of Medical Translations Marge (firstname.lastname@example.org) works with clients from Estonia and abroad, including hospitals, universities, and pharmaceutical companies.

 Our translators in this department are professionals in their fields, skilled in both translation and medicine.
 Many currently work as doctors, or have done so in the past.
 Marge is very happy with her team.
 “All of our translators have their own particular niche,” she says.
 “That’s why choosing the right one is so important.
 But when you’ve worked with such talented translators for so long, it’s never very hard to make the right choice!”